 Build a Reusable Prompt Library with Jinja2 Templates and Version Control

 Your team has 47 prompts scattered across Jupyter notebooks, Slack messages, and someone's personal Google Doc.
-Half of them are outdated, nobody knows which version works best, and every time someone tweaks a prompt they break three other features.
-I have lived this exact chaos on two different production AI projects, and the fix is surprisingly straightforward: treat prompts like code.
-This tutorial builds a complete prompt management system from scratch using Jinja2 templates, version tracking, and A/B testing.
+Half of them are outdated, nobody knows which version works best, and every tweak to one prompt breaks three other features.
+The fix is surprisingly straightforward: treat prompts like code.

 Why Hardcoded Prompts Break at Scale